pablodecm/phd_thesis/src/104_chapter_4.md

 task $P$.
 In this section, the most common machine learning tasks that are of relevance for their possible use in particle collider experiments and similar scientific contexts are introduced.
+Simultaneously with the description of the tasks, performance measures and data, the main general machine learning concepts are reviewed.

 ### Probabilistic Classification and Regression